shehper/AC-Solver/README.md

 }
 ```
 [TODO]
-## License
+## Acknowledgments

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+This project’s PPO implementation is based on the [CleanRL](https://github.com/vwxyzjn/cleanrl) library.